Flowfund impact investments

 We will classify our most illustrative investments in this section, while recognizing this is not a straightforward exercise.

 The biggest position in the investment portfolio of Flowfund is the Global Equity Fund (listed large companies) managed by Generation Investment Management.
-We also participate in their Asia Fund (listed companies) and two of their Private Equity funds (unlisted companies).
+We also participate in their Asia Fund (listed companies) and three of their Private Equity funds (unlisted companies).
 Looking through the company names in its portfolio’s, some would qualify in the ‘spectrum of capital’ pictured above as ‘ESG Integration’ and some as ‘Financial First Impact Driven’.

 In 2017 we have participated in the first close of Pymwymic Healthy Ecosystems Fund, and in 2020 we have topped up our participation.